pachyderm/pachyderm/doc/docs/1.10.x/concepts/pipeline-concepts/datum/relationship-between-datums.md

 ## Note: Data persistence between datums

 Pachyderm only controls and wipes the /pfs directories between datums.
 If scratch/temp space is used during execution, the user needs to be careful to clean that up.
-Not cleaning temporary directories may cause unexpected bugs where one datum accesses temporary files that were previously used another datum!
+Not cleaning temporary directories may cause unexpected bugs where one datum accesses temporary files that were previously used by another datum!